CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ### Get in touch with the core team!

-You will find our current team members [here](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Contact).
+Core team members are listed [here](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Contact).

 ---